 Consumers want the ability to make payments whenever and wherever they prefer – and to do so without having to worry about fraud or other security threats.
 However, building payments infrastructure from scratch is extremely resource-intensive for engineering teams.
 That drives demand for payments platforms that are easy to integrate into consumer applications and websites.

 Flywire’s competitors in the education space are largely in house legacy systems and legacy cross border payment systems like Western Union’s GlobalPay (NYSE: WU) along with many next generation B2B payment providers like Bill.com (NYSE: BILL) or Coupa Software (NASDAQ: COUP).

-As you can see below, Flywire's revenue growth has been impressive over the last two years, growing from quarterly revenue of $42 million in Q3 FY2020, to $95.2 million.
+As you can see below, Flywire's revenue growth has been impressive over the last two years, growing from quarterly revenue of $33.2 million in Q4 FY2020, to $73.1 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Flywire's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 66.1% in Q3.
+Flywire's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 59.5% in Q4.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Flywire burned through $1.88 million in Q3, with cash flow turning negative year on year.
+Flywire's free cash flow came in at $30.7 million in Q4, turning positive year on year.